sahilbatsal11/railsproject/README.md

 # README
-complete ruby on rails developer
+complete ruby on Rails Developer

 This README would normally document whatever steps are necessary to get the application up and running.